Apache Kafka: Part 1 - Why Event Streaming Matters

 • Manufacturing: Live equipment monitoring and predictive maintenance

-1. A single platform to connect everyone to every event
+1. Connect everyone to every event on a single platform

-3. Storage of events for historical views and reliability
+3. Store events for historical views and reliability

 4. Scale to handle massive data volumes